CFSAN-Biostatistics/CSP2/README.md

 The repo contains small test datasets to ensure things are running as expected.
 Here are a few examples of how you can use CSP2 in screening mode or in SNP pipeline mode.

 ## Screening Mode (Example)
-*Situation*: You want to check if incoming sequence data matches a laboratory control strain used by the sequencing facility.

-The data:
+*Situation*: As part of a long-term microbiology experiment, you perform weekly WGS sequencing on isolates as they evolve under different selective conditions.
+As results, your DNA sequencing facility returns raw WGS reads and assembled genomes.

+During Week 42, analyses start detecting high numbers of mutations, and assembly-based results are not concordant with read-based results.
+You suspect that either the reads or assembly you were given may be from their lab control strain, but you want to check first.

+**The data**:
   - Read data
-    - Read_Set_A_1.fq.gz; Read_Set_A_2.fq.gz
-    - Read_Set_B_1.fq.gz; Read_Set_B_2.fq.gz
+    - Week_42_Reads_1.fq.gz; Week_42_Reads_2.fq.gz
-  - Assembled control strain
+  - Assembled data:
+    - Week_42_Assembly.fa
     - Lab_Control.fasta

-  In this case, we want to use *--runmode screen*, because we only care if each dataset matches a reference strain, and we **do not** care about how Read_Set_A and Read_Set_B may relate to each other.
+  In this case, we want to use *--runmode screen*, because we want to explicitly check if either dataset matches the reference strain.

   - **Note**: By default, CSP2 expects read data as zipped fastqs (fastq.gz), with paired-end reads denoted as _1.fastq.gz and _2.fastg.gz.
 These settings can be changed:
     - Permanently in the nextflow.config file
     - Situationally in profiles.config